Jason Mraz's first summer job? Sweaty, hard work

-NEW YORK (Reuters) - Summer jobs: The very mention brings up memories of low pay, long hours and sweaty, clueless teenagers who don’t really know what they’re doing.
+NEW YORK, Aug 1 (Reuters) - Summer jobs: The very mention brings up memories of low pay, long hours and sweaty, clueless teenagers who don’t really know what they’re doing.

 Memories like that are still vivid for some of the nation’s greatest achievers.
 Since last August, Reuters has been gathering the first-job stories of successful Americans, including sports legends, business titans and media superstars.